Europium-152/Athens_2021/README.md

 6. Fit that equation to the experimental data.
 7. Extract the temperature from the fitted parameters.
 8. Extract the density from the fitted parameters.

+## Bonus

+Once you have a working code, run the e-lab experiment with custom parameters.